Back to blog

 Endpoint checklist

-For any important API endpoint, fill in:
+For any important API endpoint, it helps to fill in:

 QuestionExample answer